Hind's Hall

-"Hind's Hall" is a protest song by American rapper Macklemore, released as a single on May 6, 2024.
-Written and produced by Macklemore, it expresses support for the pro-Palestinian protests on university campuses that call for divestment from Israel and a ceasefire in the Gaza war.
+"Hind's Hall" is a protest song written, produced, and performed by American rapper Macklemore.
+Released as a single on May 6, 2024, it expresses support for the pro-Palestinian protests on university campuses that call for an end to the Gaza genocide, divestment from Israel, and a ceasefire in the Gaza war.

 The song's title is a reference to pro-Palestinian activists' renaming of Hamilton Hall at Columbia University to "Hind's Hall" in honor of Hind Rajab, a five-year-old Palestinian girl killed by Israeli forces in the Gaza Strip.
 In the song, Macklemore is critical of the United States's funding of Israel; he describes Israel's occupation of the Palestinian territories as apartheid.
-Additionally, Macklemore announces his opposition to the music industry for their silence on the issue, and to President Joe Biden because of Biden's support for the Israeli government and military.
+Additionally, Macklemore announces his opposition to the music industry for their silence on the issue, and to President Joe Biden because of his support for the Israeli government and military.